Hodgkin Lymphoma: Diagnosis

 Patients diagnosed with HL will be asked to undergo a variety of procedures for the initial diagnosis and work-up before treatment begins, during the course of treatment, and during the follow-up period.
 Before patients agree to a procedure, they should make sure they understand the reasons for the procedure and what will be involved.
 All of the information gained from these tests will help the patient’s healthcare team determine the best course of treatment.

-To learn more about the diagnosis of HL, download the Hodgkin Lymphoma Booklet.
+To learn more about the diagnosis of HL, see our Understanding Lymphoma and CLL/SLL Guide.